googleforgames/agones/examples/simple-genai-server/README.md

 kubectl logs -f gen-ai-server-auto -c simple-genai-game-server
 ```

+In autochat mode the game server will shutdown automatically once the chat is complete.

 If you set up the `gameserver_manualchat.yaml` you can manually send requests to the GenAI endpoint.
 Retreive the IP address and port: